-Plan Description - The District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple-employer defined benefit pension plan.
+Plan Description - The District contributes to the School Employees Retirement System (SERS), a costsharing multiple-employer defined benefit pension plan.
 SERS provides retirement, disability and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Authority to establish and amend benefits is provided by state statute per Chapter 3309 of the Ohio Revised Code.
+Authority to establish and amend benefits 3is provided by state statute per Chapter 3309 of the Ohio Revised Code.
 SERS issues a publicly available, stand-alone financial report that includes financial statement and required supplementary information.
 That report can be obtained on SERS' website at www.ohsers.org under Employers/Audit Resources.

 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the District is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
 The Retirement Board acting with the advice of the actuary, allocates the employer contribution rate among four of the funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund) of the System.
-For fiscal year ending June 30, 2012, the allocation to pension and death benefits is 12.70 percent.
-The remaining 1.30 percent of the 14 percent employer contribution rate is allocated to the Health Care and Medicare B Funds.
-The School District's contributions to SERS for the years ended June 30, 2012, 2011, and 2010 were \$256,102, \$211,055, and \$219,835 respectively, 41 percent has been contributed for fiscal year 2012 and 100 percent for fiscal years 2011 and 2010.
+For fiscal year ending June 30, 2013, the allocation to pension and death benefits is 13.10 percent.
+The remaining .90 percent of the 14 percent employer contribution rate is allocated to the Health Care and Medicare B Funds.
+The School District's contributions for pension obligations for the years ended June 30, 2013, 2012, and 2011 were \$247,693, \$256,102, and \$211,055, respectively.
+For fiscal year 2013, 67 percent has been contributed.
+The full amount has been contributed for fiscal years 2012 and 2011.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2012 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013 (CONTINUED)